Healthy Cabbage Side Dish Recipes

-This velvety cabbage side dish melts in your mouth and picks up the flavors of caraway, cumin and garlic as it simmers in broth in the oven.
+This velvety cabbage in this easy cabbage recipe melts in your mouth and picks up the flavors of caraway, cumin and garlic as it simmers in broth in the oven.
 Serve it alongside roasted pork or chicken.

+This fresh and colorful salad has all of the delicious flavors you love from the classic caprese salad, plus even more healthy veggies.
+Double this and top each portion with 3 ounces grilled or roasted chicken to take it from a simple side to a quick main dish.

+Traditionally, the star of this famous Burmese salad, laphet, is made by fermenting just-picked tea leaves for several months underground.
+While laphet is starting to be imported, it is still hard to find.
+This version, using readily available green tea, offers a quick alternative.
+Mix the salad at the table so everyone can appreciate the diversity of ingredients--from crunchy to savory--that make it so special.

 These roasted cabbage wedges with honey and balsamic vinegar make an attractive and healthy side dish that's also very easy to prepare.
 You can use red or green cabbage--or make a double batch with one of each for a pretty presentation.